carbonblack/cbc-syslog/PIP_README.md

-# Cb Defense Syslog TLS Connector
+# Carbon Black Cloud Syslog Connector

 This connector allows you to forward alert notifications and audit logs from your Carbon Black Cloud instance into local, on-premise systems that accept industry standard syslog notifications.
 By default, it will generate